-If you are alive, you have a contribution to make to this world; you have a meaningful reason for being here.
+If you are alive, you have a contribution to make to this world; you have an essential reason for being here.
 It is a divine assignment given to you so you can bring some light and healing to the world.
 It is God’s gift to the world sent through you; your job is to deliver it.

-Many people are doing all they can to live their best lives but there is still a nagging feeling deep inside, they know there is more to their lives beyond the regular day to day hustle.
+Many people are doing all they can to live their best lives, but there is still a nagging feeling deep inside, they know there is more to their lives beyond the regular day to day hustle.
 Your calling is the meaning you are looking for.
-If you want to have true success in life, fulfilling your calling is a step you have to take.
+If you want to have real success in life, fulfilling your calling is a step you have to take.

 My post today is for people who know they have a calling(s) but have not been paying attention to it because of one or more of these reasons.

 You Think You Don’t Have What It Takes